 John grew up on a small family dairy farm in Stayner Ontario, he always wanted to work within the dairy industry so he chose a career as a large animal veterinarian.
 He graduated in 1997 from the Ontario Veterinary College, and started his career as a large animal veterinarian in Belleville, Ontario.
 John completed the Dairy Health Certificate Program at the University of Guelph in 2005, a program offered to Dairy Veterinary Consultants.
 In 2007, with twins on the way John’s Family decided to move closer to their families and chose Elmira because of its vibrant dairy area, the Eldale Veterinary Clinic was an ideal fit.
 John became a partner at the Eldale Veterinary Clinic in 2010.
 John, his wife Jodi and three kids, Nathan, Kyle and Macey live in Inverhaugh with their recently adopted dog Brady and cranky cat Sunny.
 In his spare time, John enjoys hanging out with his family, camping and gardening.

 Kyle graduated from the Ontario Veterinary College at the University of Guelph in April of 2011.
 During his time in veterinary school, Kyle focused on large animals, doing placements in Minnesota, Eastern Ontario and a summer externship at Eldale Veterinary Clinic.
 Before attending OVC, he completed a Bachelor of Science degree at Queen's University in Kingston.
 Growing up in Aurora, he always enjoyed spending time at his friends' farms and was fascinated by the large animals.
 He has spent time working in the thoroughbred industry in addition to working with pleasure horses.
 His areas of interest include dentistry, metabolic diseases and foal care.
 Although he doesn't currently own any horses he is keen to jump back into the saddle in the near future.
-Dr. Steeves is excited to work with the diverse array of horses and other livestock that are in the Waterloo and Wellington areas and welcomes your calls to discuss the care of your animals.
+Dr. Steeves enjoys working with the diverse array of horses and other livestock that are in the Waterloo and Wellington areas and welcomes your calls to discuss the care of your animals.

 Bret started at the University of Guelph in 2004, where he completed his BScH in Biological Science.
 He then furthered his studies, at the same institution, completing his MSc in Reproductive Biology.
 From here, Bret was accepted into the DVM program at the Ontario Veterinary College where he selected the Food Animal stream.
 Originally from Stratford Ontario, Bret remembers spending his summers riding around the back roads of Waterloo and Perth Counties with his father, a longtime Dairy Farmers of Ontario field services representative.
 When not busy at school, Bret enjoyed holding summer jobs primarily in the agriculture and construction sectors to help cover the rising costs of tuition!
-Recently, in July and August of 2012, he travelled to New Zealand to complete an externship that coincided with the calving season, unique to NZ’s pasture based dairy production system.
-In the summer of 2013, Bret attended the Summer Dairy Institute at the University of Cornell, an advanced training program for prospective dairy veterinarians.
+In July and August of 2012, he travelled to New Zealand to complete an externship that coincided with the calving season, unique to NZ’s pasture based dairy production system.
+Then, in the summer of 2013, Bret attended the Summer Dairy Institute at the University of Cornell, an advanced training program for prospective dairy veterinarians.
 In his spare time, Bret can be found on the ball diamond, golf course or at the rink.